MahmoudHamdy00/MicroTel-Bot/README.md

 #### Prerequisites
 - A subscription to [Microsoft Azure](https://azure.microsoft.com/en-us/free/).
-- Bot solution hosted on Github.
+- Microtel-Bot solution hosted on your Github or Bitbucket cloud.
+- Azure pipeline subscription?

+#### Deployment